-The budget of a construction project always rules the day; so, cutting back on a few things and doing some research before hand will always save you money.
+The budget for a construction project always rules the day; so, cutting back on a few things and doing some research beforehand will always save you money.
 Below are six ways I thought of to help you cut the costs of your timber frame budget.

 Use local species of timbers:

 If you live on the east coast you will find white pine and oak the least expensive species; and, on the west coast, Douglas fir would be the best choice.
 Shipping timbers across the country is certainly an added expense that you do not need to add to the bottom line.

 Something else to think about is the material handling and cutting of the joinery.
 Oak is certainly harder and heavier to work with than white pine and that takes more time and money.

 Enclose the roof over the timbered areas with SIPs and use a 2x conventional wall system for the wall enclosure system.
 Other roofed areas of your home that do not have timbers can also use a more conventional framing approach using 2x trusses and framing.
 This allows you to take advantage of the ease of using the SIPs and the speed and insulation values they give you on the timbered roof areas while taking advantage of the cost savings of 2x material for the walls and other roof areas.

 The more complex your frame design is, the more it is going to cost.
 The more joints and board footage of wood in the frame, the more complex things get.
 I know a few timber frame companies that count the joints in a frame and that’s how they estimate what their cost is going to be.
 Thus, the more joints, the more time they will have to spend on it.
 Keeping the frame simple can be challenging if you have a lot of hips and valleys but it is something to keep in the back of your head, as these joints can be the most complex ones to cut.

 Listen to the pros and get them involved early on: